farlenkov/obsidian-canvas-llm/README.md

 ![Graph Example](assets/screenshots/graph_example.png)

-Take a look at this screenshot — here you can type prompts into 'Input' cards and call the LLM APIs in 'Generate' cards.
+Take a look at this screenshot — here you can type prompts into `Input` cards and call the LLM APIs in `Generate` cards.
 This example graph shows two separate chat branches:

 ### Branch 1: